Shakesbeery/MMapPy/README.md

 ## Usage

-Instantiate a MetaMap class instance and process a sentence:
+### Instantiate a MetaMap class instance and process a sentence:

-Reading:
 ```python
 from pyMap import MetaMap